Kuzcop/541/README.md

 ## Results

-We evaluate candidate CNN solutions based on their accu- racy and their test latency, reflected in the objective function shown in equation 1.
-CNNs are compiled in TensorFlow using the “adam” optimizer to minimize “SparseCategoricalCrossen- tropy” loss.
+We evaluate candidate CNN solutions based on their accuracy and their test latency, reflected in the objective function shown in equation 1.
+CNNs are compiled in TensorFlow using the “adam” optimizer to minimize “SparseCategoricalCrossentropy” loss.
 CNNs are then trained on 50,000 32x32 images for 10 epochs from the CIFAR10 dataset, and tested on 10,000 unseen images.
 We run each metaheuristic 5 times and select the best-performing model in terms of accuracy and latency